jgagne/ajovt3-zs20-vskk/05-presentation-storytelling.md

 >
 > — [Ellen Lupton](https://ellenlupton.com), designer (writer, curator, and educator)

 Everything is a remix.
 Remix the content from the semester into a short presentation.
-You may show work from this course, other courses (past or current), an internship, or maybe the work of others that have inspired you, etc.
+You may show work from this course, other courses (past or current), an internship, or maybe the work of another or others that have inspired you, etc.

 If you’re a minimalist designer — show us, tell us.
 If you’re passionate about details — show us, tell us.
 And if you’re in love with typography, color, etc. — tell us a story through your design work.
+What would you present at a [Creative Mornings](https://creativemornings.com/talks/mike-monteiro--2/1) talk (but shorter)?

 ## Presentation